ajschmidt8/fluent-bit-repro/README.md

  -d @trace.json -I op -D
 ```

-This should cause the `opentelemetry` plugin that connects to the mTLS backend to throw the following error:
+The error behavior that we see triggering here is that the `opentelemetry` output plugin that connects to the mTLS backend throws the following error:

 ```
 [error] [output:opentelemetry:opentelemetry.1] tempo-mtls:4318, HTTP status=0